rongi/dikter/README.md

-## Generates java classes and transformation methods from json.
+## Generates java classes and transformation methods from json

 # Install